Women have loved before as I love now;

 Heedless and wilful, took their knights to bed.

-We are busy working to bring Edna St. Vincent Millay's "Women have loved before as I love now" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Edna St. Vincent Millay's "Women have loved before as I love now" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Women have loved before as I love now" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.